AoWangPhilly/r3cipe/README.md

 ```
 3. Run `npm install`
 4. `cd front` and run `npm install`
 5. For development, run `npm run watch` in the root directory.
-In a separate terminal, `cd front` and run `npm run start`.
+In a separate terminal, `cd frontend` and run `npm run start`.